 Happy New Year!
 I’m curious to see what 2024 brings.

-2023 was an incredible year, except, it wasn’t the best reading year for me.
+2023 was an incredible year, except it wasn’t the best reading year for me.
 Besides the reading slump, I have had so many DNF (did not finish) books.
-I was thinking back to other reading years and honestly, I think this was a new record for me.
-While 2023 may not have been the best reading year, I think I read a few books that were absolutely favorites for me and I’m ready to spill the tea on the books that I wasn’t the biggest fan of.
+I was thinking back to other reading years, and honestly, I think this was a new record for me.
+While 2023 may not have been the best reading year, I think I read a few books that were absolute favorites for me, and I’m ready to spill the tea on the books that I wasn’t the biggest fan of.
 Let’s get into my 2023 End of Year Book Survey.

 Number of Re-Reads: 2.
 I re-read the first and second volumes of Nailbiter.

-Genre You Read the Most From Romance, does A Court of Thorn and Roses by Sarah J. Maas count as Romance? or is that Fantasy?
+Genre You Read the Most From Romance, does A Court of Thorns and Roses by Sarah J. Maas count as Romance, or is that Fantasy?
 I would say most of my books were Romance.

 Best Book in 2023